Department of Health and Human Services

 Bill Thomas Administrative Law Judge

-- 2. Document and Media Exploitation report, created by the U.S. Department of Justice’s National Drug Intelligence Center to analyze raw data from evidence procured in connection to law enforcement investigations at the request of investigators or prosecutors.
+- back to note 1 2.
+Document and Media Exploitation report, created by the U.S. Department of Justice’s National Drug Intelligence Center to analyze raw data from evidence procured in connection to law enforcement investigations at the request of investigators or prosecutors.
 See U.S. Dep’t of Justice, Nat’l Drug Intelligence Center, Document and Media Exploitation Customer Guide at 3, available at https://www.justice.gov/archive/ndic/domex/domex-guide.pdf (last visited Apr.
 12, 2018).

-- 3. My findings of fact and conclusions of law appear in bold and italics.
+- back to note 2 3.
+My findings of fact and conclusions of law appear in bold and italics.

-- 4. Petitioner was also convicted pursuant to 21 U.S.C. § 846, which states “[a]ny person who attempts or conspires to commit any offense defined in this subchapter shall be subject to the same penalties as those prescribed for the offense, the commission of which was the object of the attempt or conspiracy.”
+- back to note 3 4.
+Petitioner was also convicted pursuant to 21 U.S.C. § 846, which states “[a]ny person who attempts or conspires to commit any offense defined in this subchapter shall be subject to the same penalties as those prescribed for the offense, the commission of which was the object of the attempt or conspiracy.”